Classic Tiramisu Recipe

 - Combine espresso, Kahlua, sugar, rum, and vanilla in a shallow dish (I used a Pyrex pie plate).

-- Dip half of the ladyfingers very quickly into the coffee, and arrange on bottom of 8 x 8-inch pan (you may need to break a few to fit in the pan).
+- Dip half of the ladyfingers very quickly into the coffee, and arrange them on the bottom of an 8 x 8-inch pan (you may need to break a few to fit in the pan).

 - Cover with a layer of plastic wrap and refrigerate for at least 6 hours.
 Dust top with grated semisweet chocolate, then cut into squares to serve.